swiftlang/swift-org-website/server/guides/passkeys.md

 title: Going passwordless with Passkeys
 ---

 In this tutorial we will explore Passkeys.
 To be more specific, we'll explore how we can integrate the [Swift WebAuthn library](https://github.com/swift-server/webauthn-swift) into a server-side Swift app.
 The process of registering and authenticating using Passkeys is pretty simple, but requires some back and forth between client and server.
-Therefore this tutorial is split into two separate parts:
+Therefore this tutorial is split into two separate parts: Passkey registration and Passkey authentication.

-1. Passkey Registration
-2. Passkey Authentication

 To avoid starting completely from scratch and turning this blog article into a whole book, I prepared a small starter project which you can [download here](https://github.com/brokenhandsio/swift-webauthn-guide).